Learn about widgets and how it works.

 Once you add a widget to your page, click on the widget to see the available actions in the Properties Panel.
 Below are some of the common actions of Widgets.

-- Styling: Use the Styles tab in the Properties Panel to define styles.
+Use the Styles tab in the Properties Panel to define styles.
 Widget styles for alignment such as margin, padding, text & background, and border styles can be customized as per the required look-n-feel.
 Advanced users can switch to the Style Page Mode to edit the code.
-More on Styling
+More on Styling.

-- Device: Use the Device tab in the Properties Panel to choose the widget visibility.
-Manage the widget visibility across device sizes
+Use the Device tab in the Properties Panel to choose the widget visibility.
+Manage the widget visibility across device sizes.

-- Access Control: Define which user roles can access the widget in the Security tab of the Properties Panel.
-More on role-based access and widget security.
+Define which user roles can access the widget in the Security tab of the Properties Panel.
+For more information, see Role-based Access, and Widget Security.

 We have seen the basics of the HTML/Bootstrap based widgets or UI Components and properties.